Rabun0510/Getdata012-project/README.md

 The following steps were taken to obtain the tidy dataset:
 * The training dataset and corresponding activity and subject labels were read.
-* The test dataset and corresonding activity and subject labels were read.
+* The test dataset and corresponding activity and subject labels were read.
 * The names of all the feature variables were read.
 * The names of all the activity variables were read.
 * The test and train datasets were merged using rbind.